 It is a good idea to select a splashproof bag here, especially if you plan on storing things like a phone, I.D or passport inside.
-Sometimes referred to as a “bento-bag”, these bags are a popular addition for any discerning bike traveller.
+Sometimes referred to as a “bento bag”, these bags are a popular addition for any discerning bike traveller.

 Imagine a little saddle bag where you carry your tools and spares on a regular ride, but plus-sized!
 Saddle bags are typically preferred for carrying sleeping equipment and soft, compressible items.
 They are affixed to the seatpost and saddle rails by way of velcro or clip straps.

 If the bag is designed well and secured correctly, it will reduce sway, which can throw the rider off balance.
 It is best to have a few practice packs where you experiment with how much you can pack and how to fit everything effectively and ensure you have mastered the most secure way to fit the saddle bag on the bike.
-The more tightly packed the bag, the less likely it is to swing around underneath you.
+The more tightly packed the bag, the less likely it will swing around underneath you.

 As the name would suggest, handlebar bags are mounted on the front of the handlebar itself.
 While this mounting location can often require some troubleshooting to live in unison with lights, GPS computers and the like, the main advantage of a handlebar bag is its ability to carry a large number of items, or bulky items (such as a tent), in a stable position on the bike.
-The bags themselves will typically come either with zips and/or velcro pockets or as a roll-up style, similar to a dry bag.
+The bags themselves will typically come either with zips or velcro pockets or as a roll-up style, similar to a dry bag.

-As it’s mounted to the front of the bike, a handlebar bag can be one of the first areas to be exposed to the elements; it will typically be available either waterproof or water-resistant.
+As it’s mounted to the front of the bike, a handlebar bag can be one of the first areas exposed to the elements; it will typically be available either waterproof or water-resistant.
 They also vary in size, with some designed to carry smaller clothing items, food, and spares, right up to sleeping bags and mats.
-An alternate option is to use some straps to attach an existing sleeping bag, matt, or tent straight to the handlebar.
+An alternate option is to use straps to attach an existing sleeping bag, mat, or tent straight to the handlebar.
 If going this route, seek straps that are easy to use and hold securely, and look to wrap or cover your items with a dry bag or similar.

 The limitation with pannier bags is that they are not easily fitted to every bike, nor ideal for every bike.
 However, if you like a fuss-free, load-and-go style of carrying, then a pannier set-up may be best for you.